Configuration

 You may add the engine entries to your default OpenSSL config file or add other requirements for your OpenSSL command into the config file.
 We suggest that you create a separate config file for interactions with the HSM in order to prevent conflicts with previous settings or defaults.

-Locate were OpenSSL and it's default configuration file is installed
+Locate where OpenSSL and its default configuration file is installed:

 openssl version -d